oriontransfer/PL0-Language-Tools/README.md

 	Stack: []
 	Offset: -1

-If you want to see a abstract syntax tree of your program, use the pl0_graphviz.py command:
+To see the result of lexical analysis and parsing:

+	python pl0_lexer.py < examples/fibonacci.pl0
+	python pl0_parser.py < examples/fibonacci.pl0

+To get a graphical view of the abstract syntax tree:

-	./pl0_graphviz.py < examples/fibonacci.pl0
+	python pl0_graphviz.py < examples/fibonacci.pl0

-A sample graph is included in the `examples` directory.

 For more advanced usage, including documentation on individual components, please see the [online documentation](http://programming.dojo.net.nz/study/pl0-language-tools/index).